Become an Expert on Your Seat Belt, Carseat Lockoffs, and When to Use Locking Clips (Hopefully Never!)

 I have a sliding latchplate on my lap/shoulder belt and my seat belt does not lock automatically.

 Was your vehicle made before 1996?
 That is the model year when locking seat belts were required in vehicles (called the Lockability Standard), so if your vehicle is 1996 or newer, you should not need a locking clip.
 Remember, the latchplate is the silver metal piece (male end) that goes into the buckle (female end).
 If it slides freely, no matter what angle you pull it at, it is a sliding latchplate.
-Use the above test to see if your seat belt locks automatically. *Note: some lightweight locking (cinching) latchplates resemble a sliding latchplate.
-Check your vehicle’s manual or the label on the seat belt to verify what kind of seat belt you have.
+Use the above test to see if your seat belt locks automatically.

 This is only a problem with rear-facing seats.
 The shoulder portion of the seat belt, when the belt is pulled tight and locked, pulls up on one side of the carseat or infant seat base.
 To have the carseat or base sit flat on a vehicle’s seat, simply do not lock the seat belt and use a locking clip instead.
 When your child faces forward (after 2 years of age), remove the locking clip, and use your seat belt’s locking feature.